 - Organizations are required to register each year to maintain active status with our office.
-That form is available late spring until September on our website and is called the Organization Information Form (OIF). - All student organization presidents and at least one other officer of the organization is required to attend a Student Organization Orientation at the start of each year. - Visit our website www.usm.edu/lsi for access to forms for student organizations to request space for meetings and events on campus. - If police officers are required for the event, they must be paid for in cash, cashier's check or money order at UPD.
-The cost is \$32 hour with a three-hour minimum.
-This is set up at a pre-event meeting with the facility or LSI at least 2-3 weeks before the date of the event. - The sign policy is strictly enforced throughout campus -read the policy before making and/or copying any signs. - Fundraising on campus should not compete with any other campus vendor/entity and should have an educational or philanthropic purpose only. - Gambling and gambling terminology is prohibited on campus. - Update your Organization Information Form (OIF) immediately after each change in information for the president and/or advisor.
-The form is available on our website.
+That form is called the Organization Information Form (OIF) and is typically open for registration from late April until early September each year. - All student organization presidents and at least one other officer of the organization is required to attend a Student Organization Orientation at the start of each year. - Visit our website www.usm.edu/lsi for access to forms and information for student organizations to request space for meetings and events on campus. - If organization events will have money exchange or other factors that make it considered high-risk or a campus liability, UPD officers might be required.
+They cost \$38 an hour with a 3-hour minimum (\$114 total).
+This is set up at a pre-event meeting with the facility or LSI at least 2-3 weeks before the date of the event. - The sign policy is strictly enforced throughout campus -read the policy before making and/or copying any signs. - Fundraising on campus should not compete with any other campus vendor/entity and should have an educational or philanthropic purpose only. - Gambling and gambling terminology is prohibited on campus. - Update your organization's information with LSI immediately after any change in officers or advisor.
+The form is available on our website called Changes and Updates form.